 This was the team of teams.
 The club of clubs.
-The side who played the best football that Jamie had ever seen.
+The side whose name was etched into football history.
+The side of Messi.
 And now they wanted him to join them.

 "It's exciting, isn't it, Jamie?"
 Smiled Tony Walsh.
 "And a crucial decision for this club too.
 I think we'd prefer it if we could discuss this matter further ... in private, if that's OK?"